SereinMC/Serein/README_EN.md

 serein # get help
 ```

-### Create a template project
+### Create A Template Project

-Use `serein -i` or `serein -init` in an empty directory to create a template project interactively.
+Use `serein -i` or `serein --init` in an empty directory to create a template project interactively.

 Use `-y` or `-yes` flag to create the project without asking any questions.

 > On the Android platform, `npm link` may not work properly, so ignore the errors it throws.

+### Build the project

+Use `serein -b` or `serein --build` to build the current project.

+Executing build in the project directory will automatically build the template Minecraft Resource Package structure in the `build` directory (but not package it to `.mcpack`).